felixlinker/tamarin-workshop/ex3/OAuth.md

 ##### Registration Requirements

 The authorization server SHOULD require all clients to register their redirection endpoint prior to utilizing the authorization endpoint.
 The authorization server SHOULD require the client to provide the complete redirection URI (the client MAY use the "state" request parameter to achieve per-request customization).
-If requiring the registration of the complete redirection URI is not possible, the authorization server SHOULD require the registration of the URI scheme, authority, and path (allowing the client to dynamically vary only the query component of the redirection URI when requesting authorization).

 The authorization server MAY allow the client to register multiple redirection endpoints.

 ##### Dynamic Configuration

-If multiple redirection URIs have been registered, if only part of the redirection URI has been registered, or if no redirection URI has been registered, the client MUST include a redirection URI with the authorization request using the "redirect_uri" request parameter.
+If multiple redirection URIs have been registered, or if no redirection URI has been registered, the client MUST include a redirection URI with the authorization request using the "redirect_uri" request parameter.

-When a redirection URI is included in an authorization request, the authorization server MUST compare and match the value received against at least one of the registered redirection URIs (or URI components), if any redirection URIs were registered.
+When a redirection URI is included in an authorization request, the authorization server MUST compare and match the value received against at least one of the registered redirection URIs, if any redirection URIs were registered.
-If the client registration included the full redirection URI, the authorization server MUST compare the two URIs using simple string comparison.
+The authorization server MUST compare URIs using simple string comparison.

-##### Invalid Endpoint

-If an authorization request fails validation due to a missing, invalid, or mismatching redirection URI, the authorization server SHOULD inform the end-user of the error and MUST NOT automatically redirect the user-agent to the invalid redirection URI.

 ### Token Endpoint